ashen-sensored/stable-diffusion-webui-two-shot/README.md

 ### Divisions, Positions, and Weights
 Regions are created based on these parameters.

+Divisions are separated by commas, and the number of divisions is denoted in the format `V:H` where `V` and `H` is the number of parts a region is divided along the vertical and horizontal axes, respectively.

+Example: `1:1,2:2,5:4`

+The positions parameter follows a similar format, but the format is `V_start-V_end:H_start-H_end` where `V_start-V_end` denotes the range of positions the prompt affects.

+The positions are zero-indexed, meaning 0 is the first position, 1 the second, etc. They go from top to bottom and left to right, so `0:0` is the top left corner in a `2:2` division, and `1:1` is the bottom right corner

+The end position is *non-inclusive* and can be omitted, so '0:0' is equivalent to `0-1:0-1`, `1:1` is equivalent to `1-2:1-2`, etc.

+the positions of different prompts can overlap.

+Example: `0:0,1:1,1-4:1-3`

+Weights are simply the strength for the region in case it overlaps with other regions.
+It can be any value from `-1` to `1`

+Example: `0.2,0.5,-0.5`

 ### end at this step
 The processing of Latent Couple is performed until the specified step is reached.